masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 HDLs force the designer to spicy the instantiation unconditionally, and then the `if` selects between the instantiations.
-Even though HDLs looks like they execute instructions, they do not, it is all about cell instantiation and how to connect those instances.
+Even though HDLs look like they execute instructions, they do not, it is all about cell instantiation and how to connect those instances.
 The `if` is not a branch instruction, it is a multiplexor instantiation.
 The `do_division` is not a function call, is an instantiation of